 Maintaining a content calendar is also crucial to help steer your paid media messages along a coherent path.
 The ultimate end is to help you reach the determined goals of your business.

-Once you have organised your goals, mapped out your content for their corresponding changes, and scheduled their deployment according to your marketing calendar, it is time to pull the trigger and let your ads out into the wild.
+Once you have organised your goals, mapped out your content for their corresponding changes, and scheduled their deployment according to your marketing calendar, it is time to pull the trigger and let your paid social media ads out into the wild.

 But this is hardly a set it and forget it endeavour.
 Paid media is a highly iterative process that requires close attention and adaptability on your part.